Discretely sampled signals and the rough Hoff process: Defining the Hoff process

-Since $X^D$ is piecewise linear we are able to switch between the It\^{o} and Stratonovich integrals in the Stokes' area formula (\ref{e-stokes-area}) without incurring an additional drift term.

-\begin{Remark} To our knowledge, B. Hoff was the first to consider the area between rough paths and their delay within the context of moving Brownian frames in his Ph.D thesis \cite{hoff2005brownian}.
-Thus for this reason we use the nomenclature of a \textit{Hoff} process for $X^D$. \end{Remark}
+The rough Hoff process $\XX^D$ is the $2$-rough path lift of $X^D$ (to be defined in Section \ref{s-rough-path}). \end{Definition}

 We call $X^{D,b}$ and $X^{D,f}$ the \textit{lag} and \textit{lead} components of the Hoff process respectively.
-Since \textit{lag} and \textit{lead} both share a common first letter we use \textit{b} and \textit{f} instead, which can be thought of as \textit{backward} and \textit{forward} respectively.
-At this point we find it helpful in building intuition about $X^D$ to include a diagram of a possible trajectory (see Figure \ref{f-hoff-greg}).
+Since lead and lag share the same first letter, we use $b$ for \textit{backward} and $f$ for \textit{forward}.
+At this point we find it helpful in building intuition about $X^D$ to include a diagram of a possible trajectory (see Figure 2.1).

-The first result of this paper concerns the convergence of the rough path lift $\rp{X}^D$ of the Hoff process $X^D$ as our partition mesh $\abs{D} \to 0$.
-The second result is a corollary of the first; we prove that certain natural random ODEs driven by $X^D$ converge to the corresponding It\^{o} integral limit and not the usual Stratonovich stochastic integral as predicted by classical Wong-Zakai theorem \cite{eugene1965relation}.
-The theory of rough paths allows us to prove otherwise and refer to \cite[Theorem 17.20]{FV} and \cite{friz2009rough} for similar results concerning lead-lag driven random ODE convergence.

-Interest in recovering the It\^{o} integral and the usual It\^{o} formula in a rough path context is an active area of research.
-From a much more theoretical perspective, D. Yang and T. Lyons in their recent paper \cite{lyons2013differential} proved that the It\^{o} integral can be recovered in a \textit{pathwise} sense.
-Their proof introduces the novel idea of concatenating a mean of Stratonovich solutions to add as a ``polluting'' noise to the driving martingale signal.
-The perturbed signal allows the precise recovery of the It\^{o} integral, which is the main idea behind the proof of the recovery theorem in the present paper.